-It is pretty much a meme now for SEOs to share and collectively crap on bad hot takes about how “SEO is dead” by people who don’t even have a baseline understanding of search.
+It is pretty much a meme now for SEOs to share and collectively make fun of bad hot takes about how “SEO is dead” by people who don’t even have a baseline understanding of search.

 They (we) think, as long as people look for answers and things, search will be forever important, and as a result, effectively optimizing for search will be a thing that knowledge workers do.